neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 expect in your coupled multiphysics problem - otherwise, you will encounter a runtime error that data is not available at the requested temperatures.

+Because OpenMC runs at the end of each timestep, the initial fluid temperature is seto to 280&deg;C. And as there is no density feedback in this example, the densities initially imposed in the OpenMC model remain fixed at the values set in the OpenMC input files.

 To generate the XML files needed to run OpenMC, you can run the following:

 ```